Days Are Gone: Critical reception

+Accolades

-AccoladesStereogum ranked Days Are Gone at No. 8 on their "The 50 Best Albums of 2013" list, stating: "On their debut album, [Haim] bring Stevie Nicks float, Michael Jackson glide, and Debbie Gibson twinkle to the table, subsuming them all into the massive force of their collective personality.
+Stereogum ranked Days Are Gone at No. 8 on their "The 50 Best Albums of 2013" list, stating: "On their debut album, [Haim] bring Stevie Nicks float, Michael Jackson glide, and Debbie Gibson twinkle to the table, subsuming them all into the massive force of their collective personality.
 They're not indie, but if they were, indie would be lucky to have them."

+Commercial performance

-Commercial performanceDays Are Gone entered the Billboard 200 at number six with first-week sales of 26,000 copies.
+Days Are Gone entered the Billboard 200 at number six with first-week sales of 26,000 copies.
 The album debuted at number one on the UK Albums Chart, selling 37,005 copies in its first week.
 On October 25, 2013, the album was certified silver by the British Phonographic Industry (BPI), denoting shipments of over 60,000 copies in the UK, and on December 27, 2013, was certified gold denoting shipments of over 100,000 copies.
 As of July 2017, the album had sold 300,244 copies in the United Kingdom.